Arizona Legal Sports Betting Overview

 Every Arizona sportsbook has a dedicated cashier section in which you choose the banking method to deposit funds to your account and withdraw winnings.
 The most common options are Visa and Mastercard.
 However, some banks will block gambling transactions on cards.
 Automated Clearing House (ACH) transfers are also available with many sportsbooks, and prepaid cards like Play+ allow you to top up money in retail locations and then use it on sportsbooks.
 You can buy a PayNearMe card at 7-Eleven and CVS stores or use e-wallets like PayPal and Skrill.
 Visit a land-based sportsbook partner to make retail deposits and withdrawals.

-Who is Eligible to Bet in AZ?
+Who is Not Eligible to Bet in AZ?

 To bet and download a sportsbooks app in Arizona, you must be at least 21 years old and within the state's borders.
 These requirements will cover most Arizona bettors.
 However, more specific restrictions apply to certain jobs and positions, including: